Complicated Diagnosis in a Dog: Holly And Her Illness

 And the knuckling returned.
-They kept Holly in overnight and they ran blood tests on her.
-Her RBC has dropped from 33 to 28, we were told that there was a possibility the bone marrow was not going to work.
-However, it could just be where transfusion has dropped off and now maybe her body was going to kick in.
+They kept Holly in overnight, and they ran blood tests on her.
+Her RBC has dropped from 33 to 28.
+We were told that there was a possibility the bone marrow was not going to work.
+However, it could just be where transfusion has dropped off, and now maybe her body will kick in.

 She was like a pup again!

 We have now registered Holly with the emergency vet as they were spot on with her and gave her the best care ever!
-For now, everything is going well let’s hope it stays this way.
+So, for now, everything is going well.
+Let’s hope it stays this way.

 Understanding Canine Gait: Significance of Analyzing Your Dog’s Gait